1961

 On Saturday December 12, the first civil rights demonstration in Jackson since the Freedom Rides takes place on Capitol Street, the main drag of the downtown shopping district.
 Led by Hunter Bear, the six pickets raise their signs and a swarm of 50 cops immediately arrest them, including Hunter's wife Eldri, and Tougaloo students Betty Poole and Ronald Mitchell.

-The mass meeting is held on the Tougaloo campus that night and the next day the NJYC and Tougaloo students begin clandestinely distributing leaflets through Jackson's Black neighborhoods and to Blacks in Hinds, Madison, Rankin, and Yazoo counties — 15,000 by the end of December.
+The mass meeting is held on the Tougaloo campus that night.
+The next day the NJYC and Tougaloo and high school students begin clandestinely distributing leaflets through Jackson's Black neighborhoods and to Blacks in Hinds, Madison, Rankin, and Yazoo counties.
+But the end of December, 15,000 flyers have been passed from hand to hand.
 The telephone tree is activated, speakers are assigned to address church meetings, and "undercover agents" (Black students posing as shoppers) patrol Capitol Street quietly informing out-of-area Black shoppers about the boycott.

 Enough bail money is raised for a second team of pickets — Tougaloo students Dorie Ladner and Charles Bracey — to be busted on Capitol Street on December 21.
 That night, Klan nightriders fire into Hunter Bear's home narrowly missing his baby daughter.
 Armed guards are posted on the Tougaloo campus.